wzhudev/reverse-linear-sync-engine/README.md

 }
 ```

-Third, `graphQLMutationPrepared` will be evaluated by its size.
-If the accumulated size of the beginning transactions in `executingTransactions` is larger than a certain threshold, the scheduler will not move the remaining transactions to `executingTransactions`.
-This is to prevent the client from sending a too big GraphQL query to the server.
+- **GraphQL mutation size limit:** the `graphQLMutationPrepared` property is evaluated based on its size.
+If the accumulated size of the transactions at the beginning of `executingTransactions` exceeds a certain threshold, the scheduler will stop moving additional transactions to `executingTransactions`.
+This is done to prevent sending overly large GraphQL queries to the server.

-And then, the scheduler will call `executeTransactionBatch` to move transactions in the next batch from `queuedTransactions` to `executingTransactions`.
+Finally, the scheduler calls `executeTransactionBatch` to move the next batch of transactions from `queuedTransactions` to `executingTransactions`.

-3. `executingTransactions`: These transactions have been sent to the server but have not been accepted (nor rejected) yet.
+3. **`executingTransactions`**: These transactions have been sent to the server but have not yet been accepted or rejected.
 In the next section, we will discuss how these transactions are executed.

-4. `persistedTransactionsEnqueue`.
-When the database bootstraps, transactions saved in `__transactions` would be loaded into this array.
-After remote updates have been processed, they are moved to `queueTransactions` and waiting to be executed.
-We will discuss this in the last section of this chapter.
+4. **`persistedTransactionsEnqueue`**: When the database is bootstrapped, transactions saved in the `__transactions` table are loaded into this array.
+After remote updates are processed, they are moved to `queuedTransactions` and wait to be executed.
+We will cover this in the final section of this chapter.

-There are another special array `completedButUnsyncedTransactions`.
-I will explain how it works when we talking about rebasing transactions in Chapter 4.
+There is also a special array called **`completedButUnsyncedTransactions`**.
+I will explain how it works when we discuss **rebasing transactions** in Chapter 4.

 ### Executing transactions

+> [!NOTE]
-> [!NOTE] Code References
+> Code References
 >
 > - `uce.executeTransactionBatch`: `TransactionQueue.executeTransactionBatch`
 > - `dce.execute`: `TransactionExecutor.execute`
 > - `OE`: `WaitSyncQueue`

-LSE creates a `TransactionExecutor` to execute a transaction batch.
-In `TransactionExecutor.execute`, `graphQLMutationPrepared` of each transaction in the batch will be merged into a single GraphQL mutating query and sent to the server.
+LSE creates a `TransactionExecutor` to execute a batch of transactions.
+In the `TransactionExecutor.execute` method, the `graphQLMutationPrepared` property of each transaction in the batch is merged into a single GraphQL mutation query and sent to the server.
 For example:

 ```json
 {